paralax/ColossalOpera/easy/consanants_and_vowels.md

 * Error handling: make your program react when a user inputs a pattern that doesn't consist of only c's and v's.
 * When the user inputs a capital C or V, capitalize the letter in that index of the output.

+# Credit

+This challenge was suggested by /u/boxofkangaroos.
+If you have any challenge ideas please share them on /r/dailyprogrammer_ideas and there's a good chance we'll use them.